vuefront/wordpress/readme.txt

 == How to Use ==
 Once the plugin is activated, the CMS Connect URL will function automatically, providing VueFront Web App access to the website data.

-If you have Woocommerce installed and activated, the plugin will automatically provide that data as well.
+If you have WooCommerce installed and activated, the plugin will automatically provide that data as well.

 You do not need to do anything from the admin panel.
 It should work out-of-the-box.